0x4447-office/0x4447_webpage_consulting/_posts/2020-03-15-how-to-lower-ec2-costs.md

 ---
+layout: post
 title: How to lower EC2 Costs
+image: /assets/img/articles/how-to-lower-ec2-costs/og.png
-image: /assets/img/articles/how-to-lower-ec2-costs/cover.png
+cover: /assets/img/articles/how-to-lower-ec2-costs/cover.png
 header: /assets/img/articles/how-to-lower-ec2-costs/header.png
-layout: post
 description: The goal is to show you how to lower your AWS costs by 40 or even 75 percent within a few minutes (depending on the instance type and plan).
 categories: [how_to]
 ---